 In 1367, it came to open conflict between the Hanseatic League and Haakon VI.
 The following year, the Hansas set light to the royal court.
 But they must nevertheless have come to an agreement with the king, because the findings of Hanseatic pottery found on the seabed outside Avaldsnes date from as late as up to the 16th century.
 It appears that at some point during the 15th century, the Hansas took over the power that was previously in the hands of the kings at Avaldsnes.

-A very few written documents giving information dating from the time of the royal court at Avaldsnes in the Middles Ages have been preserved.
-Only seven royal letters written at Avaldsnes have been preserved.
-One letter is from 1297, while five were written in the years 1308 – 1214, when Håkon V Magnusson was king.
+A few written documents giving information dating from the time of the royal court at Avaldsnes in the Middles Ages have been preserved.
+Some of these are royal letters.
+The oldest is from 1297, while five letters were written in the years 1308 – 1214, when Håkon V Magnusson was king.
 Håkon V also mentions the royal church at Avaldsnes in his will.

 Another, less pleasing document from the times is the description of how the Hansas burnt down the royal court at Avaldsnes in 1368.
 The Royal Court at Avaldsnes was probably also used after the ravages of the Hanseatic League.
 At least Haakon VI issued a royal decree on Avaldsnes in 1374.
 This is the last known royal letter written here in medieval times.
 When Christian I in 1453 negotiated in Nothaw with the deposed Archbishop of Nidaros, there is no mention of the royal estate at Avaldsnes.
 It therefore appears that Avaldsnes ceased to be a royal residence sometime between 1374 and 1453.